Damelin Correspondence College

-Damelin Correspondence College is a private correspondence college in South Africa, owned by Educor (The Education Investment Corporation Limited group).
+Damelin Correspondence College is a South African private correspondence college, owned by private tertiary education institution holding company Educor.
 It was founded in 1955 by Johann Brumer, a teacher who started his career at Damelin and started developing long distance study materials.

 The college offers diplomas and certificates under six schools: the Business School, Computer School, General School, Technical School and Vocational School.